-With talented teammates De'Angelo Russell and Anthony Edwards in the mix, the T-Wolves could actually be Western Conference Finals contenders in the coming years.
+With talented teammates De'Angelo Russell and Anthony Edwards in the mix - and the recent acquisition of Rudy Gobert, the T-Wolves could actually be Western Conference Finals contenders in the coming years.

 While the Wolves are winning, the risk with investing in Towns' cards is that he may never truly garner enough national attention in Minnesota to see a real spike in prices.